libkafe/kafe/README.md

 ### Examples

 Example bellow aims to demonstrate how to deploy a simple web software application to a remote host.
-Remember that although Kafe can be used to deploy software, it is purpose agnostic - you can use it for all kinds of remote automation commands since you can run raw bash commands, make uploads and download, etc.
+Remember that although Kafe can be used to deploy software, it is designed to be purpose agnostic - you can use it for all kinds of remote automation tasks since you can run raw shell commands, make uploads and downloads, etc.

 ```lua
 -- Include the API